KaptenDia/Home_Sweet_Home/README.md

 This project is a starting point for a Flutter application.

-In this project im using some state management currently using provider state management
+In this project im using some state management currently using provider state management and setState.

 ## Some Screenshots